 Preparation of the satellite image into usable mapping background needs to be started early enough, in order to have time to digitally process, prepare, print and interpret the images before the village visits start.
 The satellite imagery must have all the information a map does, such as a north arrow and a scale.
 By inserting these map elements into the satellite image you create a village satellite image map.
-The high-resolution satellite images needed to produce an image map can be obtained commercially from image vendors, but images can also be obtained free-of-charge in the QGIS software by accessing map services such as Google Maps or Bing Maps.
-The images are not downloaded on the computer but are instead accessed online and used to print the village satellite image map.
+The high-resolution satellite images needed to produce an image map can be obtained commercially from image vendors, but images can also be obtained free-of-charge on the Internet, from websites such as Google Maps, Bing Maps, or Here Maps.
+Image-downloading software freely available on the Internet will allow you to extract image maps from the screen of your computer in geo-coded form with a map coordinate system attached.
+Since software may change over time, it is best to check its availability frequently.
 Novel remote-sensing data production options, such as drone images, are becoming prominent, but such images, like any aerial remote-sensing images, have to be acquired separately.
 Drone image data production campaigns are expensive and their spatial coverage is more restricted than that of satellite images.